crosswalk-project/crosswalk-website/documentation/18-Screens.md

 ### Approach 1: Scale the game

 The aim here is to scale the whole game (in CSS) so that it retains its aspect ratio but fits in the screen.
-So the first step is to figure out the optimum position and size for the element which contains the whole game.
+The first step is to figure out the optimum position and size for the element which contains the whole game.

 Here is the algorithm in pseudo-code: